Effective Date: August 17, 2020

 How We May Use Personal Information

-- To confirm registrations, respond to your inquiries or fulfill your requests, such as to register you for a course, consultation or retreat or to email you information or materials that you requested or that relate to the Services
+- To confirm registrations, respond to your inquiries or fulfill your requests, such as to register you for a course, consultation or retreat; to fulfill a purchase; or to email you information or materials that you requested or that relate to the Services

-- To send you information, such as updates and event announcements, that we think may interest you
+- To send you information that we think may interest you, such as push notifications, updates and event announcements

 - To allow you to send Services-related content through the Services

-- If you contact us through the Services, to keep a record of your contact information and correspondence to use when responding to you
+- To keep a record of your contact information and correspondence, to use when responding to you if you contact us through the Services

-- To notify you about important information regarding changes to our terms, conditions and policies
+- To notify you about changes to our terms, conditions and policies, or other important information

 - To analyze use of the Services to help us detect problems, prevent fraud, identify usage trends and improve user experience